-With a continual focus on improvement in services, these regular customers could be encouraged to use public transport more often for instance outside of their normal peak time travel or when their circumstances change.
+With a continual focus on improvement in services, these regular customers could be encouraged to use public transport more often, particularly outside normal peak travel times or when their circumstances change.
 Our regular customers require and expect our public transport network to:

 - Go where they want to go, at times they want to travel

 - Provide competitive journey times

 - Provide value for money

 - Be easy to understand and use

 - Be safe, comfortable and reliable

-- Provide flexibility, allowing them to change their plans.
+- Provide flexibility, allowing them to change their plans when needed.